Our application deadline is April 1st

 CAE:C / CPE:C

-If you are a Dutch applicant and you do not meet the language requirements, we offer a special arrangement: you can take the English proficiency test at the Language & Training Centre of EUR at our expense.
-If you wish to do so, please send an e-mail to email@example.com (subject “English proficiency test for Dutch applicants”) and mention your name, student number and the bachelor programme you wish to apply for.
-We will inform you on how to register for the English test.
+If you are a Dutch applicant and you do not meet the language requirements, we offer a special arrangement: you can take the English assessment at the Language & Training Centre of EUR at our expense.
+If you wish to do so, please send an e-mail to email@example.com (subject “English assessment for Dutch applicants”) and mention your name, student number and the bachelor programme you wish to apply for.
+We will inform you on how to register for the assessment.
 The test will take place in March and it is your own responsibility to contact us in time. *This test is only valid for our bachelor programmes and you will therefore not receive a certificate for other purposes.

 - Test score reports must be submitted together with your application before or on the deadline, 1 April.
 Without the results, we will not be able to assess your application.
 It is not possible to submit the test results after the application deadline.